Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Conclusion

 \section{Conclusion}

 In this paper, we describe a new framework based on optimal transport and self-paced ensemble to solve the semi-supervised transfer learning problem for Sepsis early detection in the scenario that there is only little labeled data in the target domain (e.g. hospital).
-Empirical studies on real-world clinical datasets demonstrate the effectiveness of the proposed \textit{SPSSOT} algorithm in aligning two feature spaces and eliminating the influence of class imbalance.
-In fact, though \textit{SPSSOT} is proposed for Sepsis early detection, our work can be easily adapted for many other transfer learning tasks.
-The only requirement for \textit{SPSSOT} to work is choosing a suitable structure to extract deep features, e.g., CNNs for image identification \cite{xu2020reliable} and RNNs for time series prediction \cite{hochreiter1997long}.
+Empirical studies on real-world clinical datasets demonstrate the effectiveness of \method in aligning feature spaces and eliminating the influence of class imbalance.
+In fact, though \method is proposed for Sepsis early detection, it can be easily adapted for other transfer learning tasks.
+The only requirement is choosing a suitable structure to extract deep features, e.g., CNNs for image identification \cite{xu2020reliable} and RNNs for time series prediction \cite{hochreiter1997long}.

 It is no doubt that there are still many problems to be solved.
+First, we only downsample from the labeled data to mitigate the effects of data imbalance.
+It is worthwhile to think about how to downsample from the target unlabeled data effectively to improve the accuracy of detection.
+Moreover, we can further explore how to exploit time series models better.
+After that, when there are private features in the source domain, it is hard to directly apply the optimal transport technique.
+Because feature similarity cannot be appropriately calculated between a source sample and a target sample.
+Therefore, it may require incorporating more transfer learning techniques, e.g., knowledge distillation \cite{ma2021distilling}.

-First, we can further explore how to extend \textit{SPSSOT} to the transfer situation with multi-source domains.
-Now we only consider transferring knowledge from one source domain.
-Besides, we can try other popular deep neural network structures as the feature generator.
-For the prediction of Sepsis, we can regard the physiological indicators in a period of time before the occurrence of Sepsis as time-series data, then we can use some structures designed for time series, including LSTM \cite{hochreiter1997long}, GRU \cite{chung2014empirical} and so on.
-Finally, privacy protection is an important problem that can not be ignored when models are implemented in real-world applications because a large amount of training data is often required to ensure the performance and robustness of the models.
-However, the constraints of privacy protection clauses often prevent data from being moved to the data center for unified storage and training, so federated learning \cite{yang2019federated} provides a new idea and still needs to be explored.
+{Finally, privacy protection is an important issue that cannot be ignored when models are implemented in real-world applications.
+However, the constraints of privacy protection clauses often prevent data from being moved to the data center for unified storage and training.
+Federated learning \cite{yang2019federated} provides a new idea and still needs to be explored. }